AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 ### [Advanced Usage](@id guide-advanced-usage)

+!!! note "Note"
+    This section is for advanced usage of the internal API, documented in the [Developer Index](@ref dev-main-index).
+    Though not part of the public API, internal CVI update usage is documented here for advanced use-cases.

 The CVIs in this project all contain internal *parameters* that must be updated.
 Each update function modifies the CVI, so they use the Julia nomenclature convention of appending an exclamation point to indicate as much.